wzm2256/MyToolBox/Readme.md

 # Latex Cleaning Toolbox

-This tool is used to clean latex files and copy used files to a new folder (remove annotation lines and move necessary files to the new folder).
+This tool is used to clean latex files (remove annotation lines and multiple empty lines) and copy used files to a new folder.

 ## Usage: